How Often Should You Get a Professional Deep Conditioning Treatment?

 How often should you get a professional deep conditioning treatment depends on what your hair is going through, not a fixed schedule.
 Professional deep conditioning treatments restore moisture, improve strength, and revive dry or damaged hair more effectively than regular conditioners because they use stronger formulas and salon techniques that help ingredients absorb deeper.

-The right frequency is based on your hair type, how dry it feels, how much damage it has, and what you do to it weekly, such as heat styling or chemical services.
+The recommended frequency for professional hair treatments in a salon depends on your hair type, level of damage, and styling habits rather than a fixed schedule.
 In general, healthy hair usually needs professional deep conditioning every 4 to 6 weeks, while dry hair often benefits from every 2 to 4 weeks, and hair that is heavily damaged or chemically processed may need it every 1 to 2 weeks at first before moving into a maintenance routine.

 Going too often can cause buildup and make hair feel heavy or limp, but skipping it for too long can lead to breakage, frizz, and dullness.
-The goal is balance, consistent hydration, better elasticity, and improved manageability over time, which is the approach S285 recommends.
+The goal is balance, consistent hydration, better elasticity, and improved manageability over time, which is the approach Studio 285 recommends.

 Key Takeaways